MaxwellKJr/strugglingprogrammer/content/blog/software-that-works/index.md

 date: 2024-02-06T20:20:56.326Z
 featuredImage: it-works-on-my-machine.jpg
-description: A couple of years ago, before I started my Computer Science journey, I really did not care about how the things I was using looked or how the games I was forcing on my potato PCs ran.
+description: A couple of years ago, before I started my Computer Science journey, I did not care about how the things I was using looked or how the games I was forcing on my potato PCs ran.
 All I cared about was if they worked.
 tags:
   - Software Development